 - 2015-16: Almost half (46%) of students got in trouble just once or twice at their home school, attended DAEP and completed the year without any further discipline incidents.
 About 29% of students continued to get into trouble 3 or 4 times during the year at their home school resulting in both in school and out of school suspensions.
 Finally, about a quarter of students repeatedly got into trouble 5 or more times and attended DAEP one or two times. - 2016-17: More than half (58%) of students got in trouble just once or twice at their home school, attended DAEP and completed the year without any further discipline incidents.
 About 26% of students continued to get into trouble 3 or 4 times during the year at their home school resulting in both in school and out of school suspensions.
-Finally, about 15% of students repeatedly got into trouble 5 or more times and attended DAEP one or two times. - 2017-18: More than half (54%) of students got in trouble just once or twice at their home school, attended DAEP and completed the year without any further discipline incidents.
+Finally, about 15% of students repeatedly got into trouble 5 or more times and attended DAEP one or two times.

+- 2017-18: More than half (54%) of students got in trouble just once or twice at their home school, attended DAEP and completed the year without any further discipline incidents.
 About 37% of students continued to get into trouble 3 or 4 times during the year at their home school resulting in both in school and out of school suspensions.
-Finally, about 9% of students repeatedly got into trouble 5 or more times and attended DAEP one or two times.
+Finally, about 9% of students repeatedly got into trouble 5 or more times and attended DAEP one or two times. - 2018-19: More than half (63%) of students got in trouble just once or twice at their home school, attended DAEP and completed the year without any further discipline incidents.
+About 29% of students continued to get into trouble 3 or 4 times during the year at their home school resulting in both in school and out of school suspensions.
+Finally, about 8% of students repeatedly got into trouble 5 or more times and attended DAEP one or two times.

-This data suggests that students who completed DAEP in 2017-18 were less likely to be involved in 4 or more incidents when compared to the two prior years.
+This data suggests that students who completed DAEP in 2018-19 were less likely to be involved in 4 or more incidents when compared to the three prior years.
 Table 7a shows the distribution of the total discipline (in school and out of school) of individual students enrolled in DAEP:

 Table 7a.
-Percent of students who had one or more discipline incident(both in-school consequences and out-of-school suspensions)
+Percent of students who had one or more discipline incident (both in- school consequences and out-of-school suspensions)

-Number of Incidents by Student
+Number of Incidents by 2015-16 2016-17 2017-18 2018-19

+Student

-1 Incident 27% 35% 27%
+1 Incident 27% 35% 27% 38%

-2 Incidents 19% 23% 27%
+2 Incidents 19% 23% 27% 25%

-3 Incidents 12% 16% 26%
+3 Incidents 12% 16% 26% 20%

-4 Incidents 17% 10% 11%
+4 Incidents 17% 10% 11% 9%

-5 or more Incidents 25% 16% 9%
+5 or more Incidents 25% 16% 9% 8%

-This data suggests that about half of students who attended DAEP were infrequent offenders who got in trouble once or twice during the school year and went on to attend DAEP at least one time.
+This data suggests that more than half of students who attended DAEP were infrequent offenders who got in trouble once or twice during the school year and went on to attend DAEP at least one time.
 The other half of students had a longer discipline incident history which included both in-school and out-of-school consequences including DAEP.
-Additionally, incident and suspension data of the most frequent offending DAEP students with 4 or more incidents and/or suspensions decreased from 42% in 2015-16 to 26% in 2016-17 to 20% in 2017-18.
+Additionally, incident and suspension data of the most frequent offending DAEP students with 4 or more incidents and/or suspensions decreased from 42% in 2015-16 to 26% in 2016-17, 20% in 2017-18 to 17% in 2018-19.
 This data suggests that involvement in DAEP may help to reduce the number of discipline incidents of repeated offenders.